tiffanychao/Elder-Abuse-Database-Project/README.md

 docToSql.py: file used to handle logic from turning microsoft word form to sql database

-worddocparser.py: file that was developed by last year's team to parse the Microsoft word form.
+worddocparser.py: file that was developed by last year's team to parse the Microsoft word form

+sqlScript.txt: file that includes the SQL to create the database